St Olaf's Church (Oleviste kirik in Estonian) is

 After his death he was canonised as St Olaf the Holy, and the cult

-of his name spread throughout Scandinavia.
+of his name infused Scandinavia.

 There is also a popular tale concerning the